jejaquez/jejaquez/README.md

 - Cyberlaw
 - Cyberpeace

-I am dedicated to make cybersecurity awesome.
+I work earnestly to make cybersecurity awesome.
 That's why I am developing Mageni, an open source vulnerability and attack surface management platform.
 Some of the technologies used to built Mageni are listed in the **toolbox** below.

 🧰 Toolbox